How to Avoid Common Pitfalls in Voluntary Administration

 When it comes to the timing of voluntary administration, the key is to take action before it’s too late.
-As the Productivity Commission notes, earlier entry into a formal restructuring process like administration could facilitate restructuring because it’s more likely you still have the assets, time, and scope for success.
+As outline in the Productivity Commission notes, earlier entry into a formal restructuring process like administration increases the chances of an effective restructure as it’s more likely you still have the assets, time, and scope for success.

-Since the administrator could recommend return to directors’ control, DOCA, or liquidation, starting the process of administration before it’s too late could give a business the best chance of survival.
+Since the administrator could recommend return to directors’ control, DOCA, or liquidation, starting the process of administration before it’s too late will give a business the best chance of survival.
 This is because the external administrator must have reasonable grounds to believe that the company is capable of being a viable business not to recommend liquidation.
-So the further a company falls into insolvency and the longer the directors leave it without exploring insolvency processes, the more likely there will be fewer assets, time, or other resources for the administrator to work with when deciding on the best way to proceed.
+The further a company falls into insolvency and the longer the directors leave it without exploring insolvency processes, the more likely that there will be an absence of key elements including there will assets, time, or other resources for the administrator to utilise.

-Additionally, because directors are legally obligated to prevent insolvent trading and insolvent trading can come with criminal charges and civil penalties, it’s in the best interests of any company director to act quickly if administration is the right step forward.
-By consulting with insolvency experts as soon as possible, you can get accurate advice on whether voluntary administration is appropriate.
+Directors are legally obligated to prevent insolvent trading.
+Trading insolvent can result in criminal charges and significant civil penalties.
+As a result, it is in the best interests of any company director to act quickly if administration is the right step forward.
+By consulting with insolvency experts such as Australian Debt Solvers in a timely manner, you can get accurate advice on whether voluntary administration is appropriate.

 Keep costs down

-The Productivity Council’s study also revealed that insolvency costs are around 8% of business value in Australia, which is comparable with the United States but high relative to New Zealand and the United Kingdom.
+The Productivity Council’s study also revealed that insolvency costs are around 8% of business value in Australia.
+This is comparable with costs in the United States but high relative to New Zealand and the United Kingdom.
 If your business is suffering from cash-flow problems you will want to keep this figure to a minimum to avoid further exacerbating the issue.

 Commit to your chosen course of action